The enduring strangeness of American conspiracy theories

 While the artists’ subject matter stretches from the 1960s to the present, it was the little pockets of recent history that caught my eye.
 Some pieces spotlight the conflicts in the Middle East, which have mutated and persist today but garnered more coverage in the 2000s than in this decade.
 An untitled 2006 illustration (acrylic and colored pencil on paper) takes as its inspiration ’50s B movies.
 It shows a spongy brain, wearing a Nazi cap, shooting out of a toilet bowl.
 A text bubble (shaped like Oklahoma) declares, “Hitler’s Brain Is Alive.”
 The artist, Peter Saul, meant the piece as a response to the abuse perpetrated by U.S. troops at Abu Ghraib.

 Trevor Paglen’s 2006 photo of a C.I.A. black site does not shock or pack a punch.
 It looks all-American.
 It could be the theatrical backdrop for a play called “Apple Pie and Ennui,” featuring sock hops and jukeboxes, reality TV and Hummers and dreary pop-punk ballads.
 And it reminds me of my childhood in the 2000s, when public outrage burned, then festered, over the Bush administration’s lies and obfuscations about the war in Iraq.
 I remember that color palette from TV and magazines and the internet—the endless tracts of desert, the Baghdad cityscape, the dusty camouflage uniforms.
 The storefronts and destroyed homes.
 There were no garden gnomes or glowing rocks.
 There were no answers, in fact.
-All we had was our wonderment at the senselessness of it all.
+All we had was our wonderment at the senselessness.